Deep Reinforcement Learning with Modulated Hebbian plus Q Network Architecture: Confounding POMDPs problems

-\paragraph{CT-graph as a confounding POMDP problem.} The specific configurations of the CT-graph that realise confounding POMDPs are those that result in non-observability of the states.
-To achieve non-observability, wait state observations are chosen randomly from a set $N$.
-As a result, neither the observations, nor the state types provide an observable MDP.
-The delay probability $p$ of transitioning from a wait state to a wait state determines the expected delay between decision points, thus determining sparseness of key decision points and rewards.
-Such a setup represents a decision-making process in which confounding observations (waiting states) are more common than decision points.
-With this property, we observed that RL agent cannot easily learn optimal policies.
-A list of all observations used in CT-graph for this experiment is available in supplementary material 3.
+\paragraph{CT-graph as a confounding POMDP problem.} The specific configurations of the CT-graph that realise confounding POMDPs are where wait state observations are chosen randomly from a large set $N$ and reward is sparse (the delay probability $p$ is high).
+Such a setup represents a decision-making process in which confounding observations (wait states) are more common than decision points.
+With this property, we observed that RL agents cannot easily learn optimal policies as histories do not repeat and TD error estimates are inaccurate.